Cost-Aware Learning: Cost-Aware SGD

 Evaluation costs $c_i$ are assigned randomly from a uniform distribution between $1$ and $1000$.
 We compare three sampling approaches: \textit{Uniform}, \textit{Variance} ($p_i \propto G_i$), and \textit{Optimal} ($p_i \propto G_i / \sqrt{c_i}$).
-For the latter two, we evaluate both a \textit{static} version (using global bounds $G_i$) and a \textit{dynamic} version (using instantaneous gradient norms $\|\nabla f_i(x_t)\|$).
 The results are shown in Figure~\ref{fig:comparison_synthetic}.
+We average over $1000$ trials and report standard deviation error bars.

-\begin{itemize} \item \textbf{Cost Efficiency:} For a fixed error target, the \textit{Optimal} strategy incurs the least total cost.
-By weighting samples by the ratio of information to cost, it effectively identifies ``computational bargains''—samples that provide significant variance reduction for a low price—while avoiding informative but overpriced data points. \item \textbf{Convergence Rate:} The \textit{Variance} strategy converges the fastest in terms of iteration count.
-This is expected, as it minimizes the gradient estimator's variance without regard for computational budget. \item \textbf{Dynamic vs. Static:} The dynamic strategies slightly outperform their static counterparts.
-This confirms that the static Lipschitz bounds $G_i$ are approximations, and exploiting the local geometry of the loss landscape provides an even tighter sampling distribution. \end{itemize}
+\textbf{Cost Efficiency:} For a fixed error target, the \textit{Optimal} strategy incurs the least total cost.
+By weighting samples by the ratio of information to cost, it effectively identifies samples that provide significant variance reduction with a low cost. \textbf{Convergence Rate:} The \textit{Variance} strategy converges the fastest in terms of iteration count.
+This is expected, as it minimizes the gradient estimator's variance without regard for computational budget.